 Key Campus Partners: Boyce Thompson Institute for Plant Research, Climate Information for Mosquito Control & Public Health Officials, Cornell Plantations, Cornell University Agricultural Experiment Station, Ecology and Evolution of Infections and Disease at Cornell, Institute for Computational Sustainability, Northeast Regional Climate Center, Cornell Climate Change Research

-More details can be obtained from the listed individuals, a subset of those engaged, or by contacting Drew Harvell, ACSF's Associate Director for Environmental Programs.
+More details can be obtained from the listed individuals, a subset of those engaged, or by contacting Alex Travis, ACSF's Faculty Director for Environmental Programs.
 This list of topics will grow over time, so we hope you will come back often.

 (Return to ACSF Research)